In 1984, Winston goes on at some length about O'Brien, the deep connection he feels at a glance, and the man's marvelous

 This also comes across as Fridge Logic.
 Thomas's family control each other through sex so Thomas isn't as squicked out by the thought of incest with his half brother- that's fairly normal to him.
 Harry not so much.

 Thomas (in the flesh): "Quit gawking and do something.
 I'll put on an afternoon theater for you later, if you want to watch that bad."
 Harry blushes.

-In fairness he's turning up the incubus mojo big time, and when that happens Even the Guys Want Him, plus Harry is right next to him in a confined space.
-Plus, he's snogging an attractive woman.
+In fairness, he's turning up the incubus mojo big time, and when that happens Even the Guys Want Him.
+Plus, Harry is right next to Thomas, in a very confined space....and he's snogging an attractive woman.

 Also, on one occasion, Harry describes Thomas as "the lost Greek god of body cologne."